 What is the inheritance patterns of this condition?

+X-linked recessive.
+The DMD gene is located on the X chromosome.
+Boys have one X chromosome and one Y chromosome, girls have two X chromosomes.
+Women carry the DMD gene but this does not usually cause muscle problems.
+This is because women have two X chromosomes and the unaffected X chromosome can compensate for the faulty one.
+In contrast boys only have one X chromosome, therefore cannot compensate for the faulty gene and will present with clinical features.
 In about 70% of the cases the condition is passed on from mother to child (in 30% of the cases, there is a new mutation).
 For a mother carrying the DMD gene, there is a 50% chance she passes on her faulty X chromosome on to her child.
-That means that if the child is a boy, he has a 50% chance to be affected by Duchenne muscular dystrophy.
-If it is a girl, she has a 50% chance of being a carrier of Duchenne muscular dystrophy.
+That means that if the child is a boy, he has a 50% chance of being affected by DMD.
+With a girl, she has a 50% chance of being a carrier of DMD.
 This is called X-linked inheritance and typically affects single genes.

 What treatment is the current standard in this condition?